 - supervise the actions of decision supporters

-- maintain a panel of experts who will act as decision-making representatives, special and general visitors, and court friends
+- maintain a panel of suitable persons who act as decision-making representatives, special visitors and general visitors

-When the Decision Support Service is operational, it will help to ensure that Ireland is compliant with the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
+The establishment and operation of the DSS is an important part of Ireland’s compliance with Article 12 of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).

 Read more about what we will do here.